DRIVER-EU/test-bed-design/doc/introduction.md

 ### Version 1 (2018-03-31)

 This is the first version of D923.21 Test-bed reference implementation v1.
-Two updates are planned, after v2 and v3 of the Test-bed are released.
+It matches the release version of the software applications as available on GitHub: [github.com/DRIVER-EU](https://github.com/DRIVER-EU).
+Two future releases of this document are planned, v2 and v3, and the major changes between the different documents will be described here.
+In the mean time, this online documentation is continuously updated, so it matches the current state of the Test-bed.